ymimouni/Autocomplete/README.md

 #### Requests flow
 ![Requests flow](./images/requestsFlow.jpg)

-We split the list of keywords among different trie nodes' sets, and these nodes have replicas as well.
+To improve latency and availability, we split the list of keywords among different trie nodes' sets, and these nodes have replicas as well.

 When the user enters something in the search bar, the request goes through the gateway to the load balancer, which forwards it to an available application server.
 Given a prefix, the application server tries to fetch suggestions from the distributed cache.
 In case of failure, it communicates with the Zookeeper to locate the trie node to access for the prefix in hand.
 The application server returns the results to the load balancer before updating the cache as well.

 #### Updates flow
 ![Updates flow](./images/updatesFlow.jpg)